"The 'Big Five' personality traits of presidents and the relaxation of term limits in Latin America, Democratization,

 Dr. Arana is a comparativist that focuses on two lines of inquiry.
 He specializes in elite behavior by analyzing how the personality traits and other individual differences of heads of government impact executive governance.
 Second, he studies the consequences of variation in political institutions across countries, with an emphasis on Latin America.
 He examines executive-legislative relations, informal institutions, gender and politics, and judicial politics.

-Arana received the Provost’s Inclusive Teaching Fellowship for the 2021-2022 academic year, which will help the students in his Comparative Politics class, the largest in IPS, feel empowered to participate.
+For the 2021-2022 academic year, he received the Provost’s Inclusive Teaching Fellowship, which will help the students in his Comparative Politics class, the largest in IPS, feel empowered to participate.

 “The Quest for Uncontested Power: Presidents’ Personalities and Democratic Erosion in Latin America, 1945-2012.”
 Political Psychology (2021).